Manchester United, Aston Villa and Republic of Ireland legend Paul McGrath answers FourFourTwo readers' questions in January 2007...

 When we went to parties in Manchester I used to have a drink beforehand to help myself go to them.
 I was very shy and I needed that Dutch courage to help me actually go to the party.
 I would carry on drinking at the party, so I was always ahead of everyone else.
-I did it because I was shy, lacked ?confidence and had low self-esteem, maybe because I grew up in an orphanage and also because I felt different as a black fella in Dublin in the ’60s, because there weren’t many of us around.
+I did it because I was shy, lacked confidence and had low self-esteem, maybe because I grew up in an orphanage and also because I felt different as a black fella in Dublin in the ’60s.
+There weren’t many of us around.

 Is it true that United officials tried to persuade you to retire rather than sell you in 1989?